bfioritto/typeburrito/_posts/2015-12-01-create-a-winning-typeface-combination.markdown

 <div class="cta">

     <h2>Want a cheat-sheet of Google Font pairings?</h2>
-    <p>Drop your email in the box below for the cheat sheet of great font pairings and also receive my weekly-ish newsletter</p>
+    <p>Drop your email in the box below for a cheat sheet of great font pairings and also receive my weekly-ish newsletter</p>
     <figure class="arrow">
         <img src="/images/arrow.png">
     </figure>